Family and Medical Leave Policies

 • Instruct the faculty member to write a memo to you informing you of their medical and/or family leave plans.

-• Check to see if the faculty member plans to request an extension of the tenure clock; and, if so, instruct the faculty member to include a statement indicating this in his/her memo requesting medical and/or family leave.
+• Check to see if the faculty member plans to request an extension of the tenure clock; and, if so, instruct the faculty member to include a statement indicating this in their memo requesting medical and/or family leave.

 • The memo should state that the faculty member was provided with a copy of the FMFL policy.